hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 So I should code in Red/Rebol as job?

 [12:25:48](#JHJzkQXca9xNkuVGXt-Pas_wW_g1WDWiUyThanZl3tE) <hiiamboris (NOT THIS ONE)>:
-Only you can answer that Ì†ΩÌ∏â
+Only you can answer that üòâ

 [18:54:30](#DSG1I1G4VpDmBf5EfdcqUovTcjyMqjj-0I6q29u9Yto) <greggirwin (Gregg Irwin)>:
 @GiuseppeChillemi yes, you should. ;^)